baharm1/ML_MFA/README.md

-# Digital twins for _in vivo_ metabolic flux estimation in brain cancer patients
+# Digital twins for _in vivo_ metabolic flux estimation in patients with brain cancer

 The codes related to our manuscript **"Digital twins for _in vivo_ metabolic flux estimation in brain cancer patients"** can be found in this repository.